pherterich/outline/motivation.md

----
-title: "Proposal to run a BoF on Notebooks at RDA Helsinki"
+# Proposal to run a BoF on Notebooks at RDA Helsinki"
----

 ## TL;DR
 A proposal is being put together to run a BoF session on Notebooks (i.e. discussions on Jupyter and myBinder but if this is too narrow a scope please say so) at